manav-sh1/manav-sh1/README.md

 <div align="left">

 I work on machine learning systems and backend-heavy AI applications.
 I like building things end-to-end; from handling data and training models to exposing them through APIs and deploying them.

-Lately, I’ve been spending time on retrieval-based systems, LLM workflows, and automation.
-I’m more interested in making things work reliably in real scenarios than just building demos.
 </div>

   <picture>